micwik/ArnLib/README.md

-    Copyright (C) 2010-2013 Michael Wiklund.
+    Copyright (C) 2010-2014 Michael Wiklund.
     All rights reserved.
     Contact: arnlib@wiklunden.se

 # ArnLib - Active Registry Network.

 This Qt based library makes it easy to distribute changing data objects.
-It also gives a central place to find all your systems current data.
+It also gives a central place to find all your systems' current data.
 By using the ArnBrowser, all data objects are real time presented in a tree view.

 ### Comparison to similar concepts